alstol/alinstefanola.ru/README.md

 # Personal Webpage
-I'm using this as a "business card".
+I'm using this as a "business card", or resume.
 You can find all kind of personal information about myself, such as working experience and contact possibilities.
 ## Github Version
 https://xshteff.github.io/alinstefanola.ru/
 ## Hosted version